kwatcharasupat/spauq/README.md

 SPAUQ is an Implementation of
 > K. N. Watcharasupat and A. Lerch, ``Quantifying Spatial Audio Quality Impairment'', submitted to ICASSP 2024.

-The supplementary derivation is available at [here](https://zenodo.org/records/10161156).
+The supplementary derivation is available both on arXiv and [here](https://zenodo.org/records/10161156).

 # Installation